immersive-insiders/VR_JAM_BaseProject_Android/README.md

 - Updated the VR Hand model file format.
 It has been changed from .blend to .fbx.
 - Updated to the latest XRInteractionToolkit that used XROrigin instead of XRRig.
 - Updated the deprecated APIs in the script to match the APIs of the latest version.
+- Updated scenes with XROrigin with different locomotion systems.

 Note: Make sure to check out the other branches for the latest version.